Addepto/Keras-FasterRCNN/README.md

     /data/imgs/img_002.jpg,215,312,279,391,cat

     The classes will be inferred from the file.
 To use the simple parser use the command line option `-o simple`.
-For example
+For example to train a model:

 ```
 python train_frcnn.py -o simple -p my_data.txt